pkutaj/pkutaj.github.io/_posts/2020-05-12-PROD-gmail-tactics.md

 RAND           | random

 ![4prio_logics]({{ site.url }}/assets/img000864.png)

+### (10) snooze-as-done
+* my todo folder is for today
+* as this is personal-level, I don't see the need of having the overview of all postponed / partially done things
+* if I have daily k&r task (like a weekly small thing to kick off the day), I snooze it until tomorrow
+* instead, you **MARK SNOOZED AS READ** and starting from the next day, you **MARK ALL AS UNREAD** to start the countdown again

 ### sources
 * [Beyond the Inbox: Rules for Reducing Email - Study Hacks - Cal Newport](https://www.calnewport.com/blog/2020/04/14/beyond-the-inbox-rules-for-reducing-email/)